|

 of absence - of the great city of Leningrad in Brodsky's - and Lemkhin's

-- poetic and daily lives.
 Mikhail Lemkhin's book is a book in the fullest sense: not an album

 of exquisite photo studies, but a composition which transcribes a train